lgorissen/k4d/lab 14/README.md

 ***Now, your local minikube installation does not have a LoadBalancer.
 So, just for training purpose we'll make the LoadBalancer Service and access it.***

-The accompanying figure is similar to that of the NodePort Service:

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 14$ kubectl create -f terra10-service-loadbalancer.yaml
 service/terra10-loadbalancer created